Google Nest (smart speakers): Nest Audio

 On September 30, 2020, Google released the Google Nest Audio, which acts as the successor to the original Google Home and incorporates some design elements of the Home Max.

 Google Home Speaker

 On October 1, 2025, Google returned to the Google Home name for their smart speakers with the announcement of the Google Home Speaker.
 These models will now allow pairing with supported Google TV devices such as the Google TV Streamer for surround audio, and is the first speaker to be explicitly designed to be used with Gemini for Home.
-It is expected to launch in Spring 2026.
+It was launched on June 25, 2026.